 A young person’s career is the progress they make in learning and work.
 All young people need a planned programme of activities to help them choose 14-19 pathways that are right for them and to be able to manage their careers and sustain employability throughout their lives.
 Schools have a statutory duty to provide careers education in Years 7-13 and to ensure students have access to careers information and impartial guidance.

-Fulston Manor School is committed to providing a planned programme of careers education and information, advice and guidance (CEIAG) for all students in Years 7-13, in partnership with CxK Ltd, the University of Kent, KAMCOP, East Kent Business Partnership and other outside providers.
+Fulston Manor School is committed to providing a planned programme of careers education and information, advice and guidance (CEIAG) for all students in Years 7-13, in partnership with CxK Ltd, the University of Kent, Canterbury Christ Church University, KAMCOP, Kent Education Business Partnership, The Education People and other outside providers.

 - A Stable careers programme